d0p3t/SubNotifier/README.md

 ```
 ### Configure Chat Messages
 There are three types of chat notifiers, we call them Chat Alerts.

 * subscriptions
 * resubscriptions
 * bits

-You can use the defaults or use as many custom chat alerts as you wish.
+You can use as many custom chat alerts as you wish.
 If you activate custom chat alerts, you **MUST** set at least 1 custom chat alert per type and channel.
+If custom alerts are not enabled, it will default to predefined messages.

 Within the chat alerts you can use various variables.
 Below is a list of available variables with a description and where you can use them.